 Smoking affects all three sperm analysis factors (count, motility and morphology), but the good news is that levels will go back to normal around one year of quitting.

 The big takeaway here is that steps you take to lead a healthier, happier lifestyle will often pay off in the health of your sperm.
-Add a science-backed men's prenatal like Beli, and you’re doing all you can to cover your fertility bases.
+By understanding the pivotal role of nutrients in fertility and pregnancy, we can take proactive measures to improve fertility health.